 For Ganache method

 - Make your ganache by pouring warm cream over chocolate, whisk together until you have a smooth texture.
 You can use a microwave for 30 second intervals or stove top until the chocolate has melted.
 To determine the quantity use one part cream to one part chocolate/ two parts white milk chocolate.
 Add your preferred food colouring at the end, this keeps the ganache consistency smooth.
 You can start with one drop of food colouring and mix with further drops if required.
-By keeping your food colouring amount less you have more control over the colour.
+By keeping your food colouring amount less you have more control over the colour of your dripping cake.

 For Drip Technique Method